PtyLab/PtyLab.jl/README.md

 Julia Implementation of PtyLab.
 PtyLab is a software for Ptychography reconstruction.

 The following features are implemented:
-* simple Ptychography reconstruction
+* simple Ptychography reconstruction (loading from a .hdf5 file)
 * ePIE
+* CUDA support
 * probe center of mass restriction
-* CUDA support
 * regular randomized grid generation

 The structure should be flexible to add more solvers, etc.